-Our priority will be on the sale and delivery of our freehold sites, with active marketing efforts.
-Looking ahead, with the low interest rate environment, this could possibly contribute to a rise in demand for properties in the coming year.
-Whilst we remain cautiously optimistic amidst COVID-19, we believe that these well-located developments, which are well designed and attractively priced, will continue to appeal to discerning homeowners and real estate investors looking for a unique lifestyle.
+We remain focused on the sale and delivery of our freehold sites, 10 Evelyn, M5 and Bedok Avenue, with active marketing efforts.
+These well-located developments, which are tastefully designed and attractively priced, will continue to appeal to discerning homeowners and real estate investors looking for a unique lifestyle.